 In order to prevent uncontrolled outflow of capital and to protect the value of the Barbados Dollar, the Government of Barbados enforces exchange controls on the purchase of foreign currency.

-When you use your credit or debit card outside Barbados, or purchase foreign currency at an authorised dealer, it triggers an outflow of foreign currency.
+When you use your debit or credit card outside Barbados, or purchase foreign currency at an authorised dealer, it triggers an outflow of foreign currency.
 This outflow of capital is subject to exchange controls.

 Please note Barbados Dollar accounts are liable to the 2% Foreign Exchange Fee on foreign currency purchases.
 This also applies to credit and debit card transactions that require foreign currency to settle the payment.
 The fee is calculated on the Barbados Dollar value of the transaction.